suneel0101/ml-ai-vmware-launch/Day 1/README.md

 - Slides are in this directory.

 # 2. Practical Python for ML
-- NOtebook is in this directory.
+- Notebook is in this directory.

 # 3. Practical Pandas for data wrangling
+- Notebook is in this directory.

 # 4. Building machine learning models